ZooeyBossert/Project/PROCESS.md

 screen and then make the function to play the music or add it to a playlist.
 Also the database for Firebase has to be adjusted.
 Next week is going to be a busy week since I also have to add the location manager of Apple into the App and in a map with the profiles of users.

+## 18 June

+We started with the Standup and the targets for this week.
+I fixed the segue problem of the login.
+However I found out that when a user logs in/creates an account the user is not saved.
+So hopefully I can fix that tomorrow.
+I also worked on the JSON returns, I created different structs for possible search returns.
+However I still have to find a way to get it into the structs.